dmedhora/Kubernetes-on-Vagrant-with-containerd/README.md

-Kubernetes on Vagrant ( Linux ) using containerd as CRI
+This project aims to used Kubeadm to install Kubernetes on Vagrant boxes, using containerd as the CRI instead of Docker.